ahmed-n-abdeltwab/blog/_posts/2025-11-16-how-did-i-made-a-website.md

 ### Turning Swagger into a “source of truth”

-After finishing the Nest app and adding Swagger, I discovered that the generated document is just a JavaScript object.
+After finishing the Nest app and adding Swagger, I discovered that the generated document from the nest is just a JavaScript object.
 That was my “wait a second…” moment.

 So I wrote a script that reads the Swagger JSON and creates a TypeScript file inside the `libs` folder.
 That file defines one interface — **Endpoints** — which becomes the single source of truth for all routes, methods, request types, and response types.